ITP-175-FA18/syllabus/docs/git.md

 1. Enter `git config user.email "YOUR GITHUB EMAIL ADDRESS"`
 1. Enter `git config user.name "YOUR NAME"`
-1. Now try enterring `git commit -m "Edits on glitch"` again.
+1. Now try entering `git commit -m "Edits on glitch"` again.
 You no longer get an error and your commit is successfully staged.
 1. Enter `git push origin master` and you will be asked for your github username and password.

     :::tip